Key takeaways

 What you’re actually proving

-Most companies think a 90-day sprint should deliver a mini-transformation.
+OK so here’s what’s interesting.
+Most companies think a 90-day sprint should deliver a mini-change.
 Wrong.
 You’re not building the future in 90 days.
 You’re proving it’s buildable.
+That’s the core Lean Startup insight from Eric Ries applied to organizational change: validate before you scale.

 Four things get tested simultaneously.